 - Meanwhile preheat your broiler on low.

-- Place the oven safe skillet under the broiler until the top is golden brown and fluffy, about 4 minutes.
+- Place the oven safe skillet under the broiler about 7 inches from the heat source, until the top is golden brown and fluffy, about 4 minutes.

 - Cut into slices and serve immediately.